Savoy mountains in autumn

 Natural Maturity

-Imported fruits are often picked "green" to withstand transportation.
+Imported fruits are often picked "green" to withstand transport.
 They ripen in ethylene chambers.
-Conversely, the local producer lets the Savoie sun load the fruit with fructose and polyphenols until the last moment.
+Conversely, the local producer lets the Savoy sun charge the fruit with fructose and polyphenols until the last moment.
 This is the difference you will taste in our authentic recipes.

-"Terroir is not just a geographic origin; it's an encounter between soil, climate, and a passed-down skill.
-In Savoie, each valley has its own taste signature."
+"Terroir is not a simple geographical origin; it is a meeting between a soil, a climate, and a skill that is passed down.
+In Savoy, each valley has its own taste signature."

 Fresh products

-Sourcing locally requires a slight change in habits that quickly becomes a weekly pleasure.
-AMAPs (Associations for the Maintenance of Peasant Agriculture) are the spearheads of this revolution.
+Sourcing locally requires a slight change in habit that quickly becomes a weekly pleasure.
+AMAPs (Associations for the Maintenance of Peasant Agriculture) are the leaders of this revolution.

 • 1